 Asheville Lyric Opera is a professional, 501 (c)(3) non-profit opera company located in Asheville, North Carolina.
-ALO provides Western North Carolina with a magnitude of theatrical experiences at a central location, the Diana Wortham Theatre, in the heart of downtown Asheville.
+ALO provides Western North Carolina with a variety of theatrical experiences at its main performance venue, the Diana Wortham Theatre, in the heart of downtown Asheville.

 Asheville Lyric Opera stages original productions of opera and lyric theatre to enrich, engage, and educate.
-We serve patrons and the community through collaborations and outreach with organizations and schools from Asheville and the surrounding region.
+We serve patrons and the community through collaboration with various organizations and schools in Asheville and the surrounding region.

-Asheville Lyric Opera’s mission was founded on the cornerstone that community education and outreach should be our main goal.
+Asheville Lyric Opera’s mission was founded on the firm belief that community education and outreach should be our main goal.
 ALO has been dedicated to providing educational programs for the community since our first production of La Bohème with Asheville Symphony Orchestra in 2000, which featured, along with a children’s chorus, a regional young singer as part of our Apprentice program.
 The Apprentice program gave the singer an opportunity for a small role in a production as well as to work alongside the best in the opera industry.
 Asheville Lyric Opera grew our educational impact on the community by beginning the Educational Opera series in 2006.
 That year, ALO performed our first Education Opera, Amahl and the Night Visitors, at Asheville High School.
-ALO continued that tradition until 2011, when Asheville Lyric Opera reorganized the Apprentice program to be a more traditional summer Young Artist Program.
+ALO continued that tradition until 2011, when Asheville Lyric Opera reorganized the Apprentice program to be a more traditional summer Young Artist Program under the leadership of Jon and Elizabeth Truitt.
 It has now fully blossomed into the program we know today, where ALO gives rising, young professional singers the opportunity to concentrate on developing their vocal performance.
-That same year, ALO also began to expand the use of local University and College students in our chorus as another engaging opportunity for young singers.
+That same year, ALO also began to expand the use of local University and College students in our choruses as another engaging opportunity for young singers.
 You can now find University and College students in the chorus of every show.

 Asheville Lyric Opera is known for producing repertory in the Bel Canto – literally translated as “beautiful singing” – style.
 ALO has explored repertory in French, German, and operetta, but has always put its main focus on the works of three core composers: Mozart, Verdi, and Rossini.
 In the past few years, we have expanded our repertory to include classical musical theatre.
-Beginning with The Sound of Music in 2011, Asheville Lyric Opera now puts on one Classic Lyric Theatre production each year.
+Beginning with The Sound of Music in 2011, Asheville Lyric Opera now puts on one Classic Lyric Theatre production in many of its seasons.

 Asheville Lyric Opera has big things yet to come!
 In 2015, we launched our Secondary Series, a series of concerts and productions that bring opera to Asheville year-round.
 We introduced the Chamber Opera, a series of small, intimate productions, with our production of “The Impresario” in 2014.
 Singing in the Park, a free public performance in the heart of downtown Asheville, had its debut in April 2015 and now has three performances a year during spring, summer, and fall.
 Asheville Lyric Opera looks forward to 2016 to continue to grow our positive impact on Asheville’s arts community with our mainstage productions, education and outreach programs, and collaborations in the community and region.